corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/authentication/authentication.md

 Use this guide to configure authentication and authorization for HTTP-RPC, using basic authentication or Azure Active Directory (AD) single sign-on (SSO).

 Most of the endpoints exposed via HTTP-RPC require authentication. `getProtocolVersion` is the only endpoint that doesn't require authentication.
+It is also a 'quick RPC'.
+It bypasses the thread pool that handles other RPCs.
+This allows the node to reply relatively quickly even if it is busy processing lots of regular RPCs.

 You can test the authentication functionality using Swagger UI (if enabled):